Coosis/blog/content/posts/FirstTime_MinecraftPlugin.md

     }
 }
 ```
 Note that I put nothing in the second and third constructor of Command class, this is a bad practice, and I did it only for testing.
 It was time to get my sweet sweet .jar file.
 I ran the gradle:Build task and sure enough, I got my desired .jar file!
-I put it in the server, and...
+It was in build/libs, I put it in the server, and...
 An error!
 {{< gallery caption-effect="fade" >}}
-  {{< figure link="/img/ErrorLog.png" caption="ErrorLog" alt="A screenshot of the error log." >}}
+  {{< figure src="/img/ErrorLog.png" caption="ErrorLog" alt="A screenshot of the error log." >}}
 {{< /gallery >}}
+Also, I learnt that the gradle:Build task does the same thing as IntelliJ IDEA's build artifact, if IntelliJ IDEA just calls gradle for the build task.